 1. Yakima County will keep records of inspections and enforcement actions by staff.
-2. Yakima County will provide training to construction site inspection staff including: - Erosion and sediment controls and other stormwater quality control requirements for construction activities. - Procedures for enforcing code compliance, such as issuance of citations or notices of noncompliance. - Yakima County Water Resources added 2 CESCL trained members in 2022 and will have staff maintain their certification.
+2. Yakima County will provide training to construction site inspection staff including: - Erosion and sediment controls and other stormwater quality control requirements for construction activities. - Procedures for enforcing code compliance, such as issuance of citations or notices of noncompliance. - Yakima County Water Resources hired a new member that currently holds a CESCL certification.